The Global Crisis for Girls

 *A girl with secondary education will have fewer children and is twice as likely to educate them.
 (UNICEF)

 WHAT IS THE HERSTORY CAMPAIGN?

 The HerStory Campaign inspires girls and supports them in creating lives of freedom and fulfillment.
 Global G.L.O.W. and New York-based nonprofit LitWorld have collaborated to create the HerStory Campaign.
 Together, we provide opportunities for over 5,000 girls in 26 countries to share their stories through literacy, expressive art and dynamic mentorship.
 Ultimately, the goal of the HerStory Campaign is to inspire action that will move the world toward greater justice, fairness, health and greater global well-being.

 THE GLOBAL HERSTORY SUMMIT AT THE U.N.
 AND ITS FAR REACHING IMPACT

-In March 2017, the HerStory Campaign will convene 60 girl Ambassadors from impoverished communities in 12 countries to participate in the Global HerStory Summit (GHS) at the United Nations in New York City.
-The culminating event at the GHS will be a powerful presentation at the U.N. where the girls’ stories are amplified to drive the discourse on gender equality.
+In March 2017, the HerStory Campaign convened 60 girl Ambassadors from impoverished communities in 10 countries to participate in the second annual Global HerStory Summit (GHS) at the United Nations in New York City.
+The culminating event at the GHS was a powerful presentation at the U.N. where girls’ stories were amplified to drive the discourse on gender equality.

-Following the GHS, Ambassadors will return home as empowered leaders with a yearlong Community Action Project that will promote positive change for 1000’s of girls.
-As an Ambassador at the GHS, a girl begins that upward spiral—one that not only changes her, but her family, community, and ultimately, the world.
+Following the GHS, Ambassadors returned home as empowered leaders with a yearlong Community Action Plan that will promote positive change for 1000’s of girls.
+As an Ambassador at the GHS, girls begin that upward spiral—one that not only changes her, but her family, community, and ultimately, the world.

 $75,000: Africa Sponsor